Samastipur Junction railway station

-Samastipur Junction railway station (station code: SPJ), is a railway station serving the city of Samastipur in the Samastipur district in the Indian state of Bihar.
-The Samastipur Junction railway station, is well connected to most of the major cities in India by the railway network and serves the city with numerous trains.
-Samastipur station is well connected to Patna, Muzaffarpur, Hajipur, Delhi, Mumbai, Kolkata, Howrah, Bangalore, Udaipur, Jaipur, Kanpur, Guwahati, Surat, Lucknow, Chennai, Amritsar, Ahmedabad, Ranchi, Dhanbad, Gwalior and other major cities.
-It is also the originating station for many express trains.
+Samastipur Junction (station code: SPJ) is a major railway station in Bihar, India, under the East Central Railway zone (ECR).
+It is one of the busiest junctions in North Bihar and serves as the headquarters of the Samastipur railway division.
+The station is strategically located and acts as a gateway to the Mithila region and parts of North Bihar..

+Railway lines

+Samastipur Junction is a major railway junction where several broad-gauge lines converge.
+The routes branching from the station are as follows:

 Facilities

 The major facilities available are waiting rooms, a retiring room, computerised reservation facility, a reservation counter and vehicle parking etc. The vehicles are allowed to enter the station premises.
 There are refreshment rooms with vegetarian and non-vegetarian food items, a tea stall, book stall, post and telegraphic office and Government Railway Police (G.R.P.) office.
 Automatic ticket vending machines have been installed to reduce the queue for train tickets at the station.
 The station is also equipped with free Wi-Fi.
 The station also has recently been equipped with lifts at both ends of the station.